 The bootdelay variable defines a delay, in seconds, before running the autoboot command defined by bootcmd.
 During the bootdelay countdown, you can interrupt the autobooting by pressing any key.
 This will let you enter the U-Boot command line interface.

 The bootcmd variable defines a command executed by U-Boot automatically after the bootdelay countdown is over.
-Typically, this would be run netboot to boot Linux from TFTP during development or run flashboot to boot Linux from the NOR Flash on deployed units.
+Typically, this would be run netboot to boot Linux from TFTP during development or run nandboot to boot Linux from the NAND Flash on deployed units.
 The latter is how bootcmd is set on the modules at the factory.

 In deployed configurations, where boot time to the service provided by your embedded device is critical, you will probably want to set bootdelay to 0: